-A variance is requested from Section 3-020 Table .2A, which requires 70-foot rights-of-way for Low Density Urban Local streets.
-Winchester Drive, Browning Road, Tenderfoot Way, Ruger Road, Riata Road, and Remington Drive are proposed to be built in accordance with City standards (10-foot diving lanes, 8-foot parking lanes, curbs and gutters, 7-foot boulevards and 5-foot sidewalks) within 64-foot rights-of-way instead of 70.
+A variance was requested from Section 3-020 Table .2A, which requires 70-foot rights-of-way for Low Density Urban Local streets.
+Winchester Drive, Browning Road, Tenderfoot Way, Ruger Road, Riata Road, and Remington Drive were proposed to be built in accordance with City standards (10-foot diving lanes, 8-foot parking lanes, curbs and gutters, 7-foot boulevards and 5-foot sidewalks) within 64-foot rights-of-way instead of 70.

-Development Services recommends approval of the variance, allowing the streets to have 64-foot rights-of-way instead of 70 based on the following findings of fact:
+City Council approved the variance request the variance, allowing the streets to have 64-foot rights-of-way instead of 70 based on the following findings of fact: